Longwave: Broadcasting

+As of 2024 more than half of LW frequencies are unoccupied and some of the remaining services are scheduled for closure.
+BBC Radio 4 (UK) announced that it will stop distinct programming for LW broadcasts in 2024 in an effort to transition listeners to other means of listening.
+A closure date for LW broadcasts has not yet been announced.
+The radio teleswitch service for electricity meters is broadcast with the long wave signal.
+In October 2024 the Radio Teleswitch Taskforce said that it will end on 30 June 2025.

 Carrier frequencies

 With the adoption of the Geneva Frequency Plan of 1975, long-wave carrier frequencies are exact multiples of 9 kHz; ranging from 153 to 279 kHz.
 One exception was a French-language station, Europe 1 in Germany, which retained its prior channel spacing until the long-wave service was terminated in 2019.
 Other exceptions are all Mongolian transmitters, which are 2 kHz above the internationally recognized channels.

 Until the 1970s, some long-wave stations in northern and eastern Europe and the Soviet Union operated on frequencies as high as 433 kHz.

 Some radio broadcasters, for instance Droitwich transmitting station in the UK, derive their carrier frequencies from an atomic clock, allowing their use as frequency standards.
 Droitwich also broadcasts a low bit-rate data channel, using narrow-shift phase-shift keying of the carrier, for Radio Teleswitch Services.